 Why it Matters

-This executive order is being used to justify rolling back many climate and environmental protections in the interest of fossil fuel development.
+This executive order was used to justify rolling back many climate and environmental protections in the interest of fossil fuel development.

 Jan.
 20, 2021 President Biden revoked Trump’s EO 13783 in Executive Order 13990, “Protecting Public Health and the Environment and Restoring Science To Tackle the Climate Crisis.”